chkakaja/sentimize/README.md

 ## Usage

-  See [USAGE.md](USAGE.md) for screenshots and instructions for how to use the app.
+  See [USAGE.md](USAGE.md) for screenshots and instructions on how to use the app.

 ## Getting started